tholman/star-spangled-browser/readme.md

 #### Packaging

 If you have customized this repository, you will need to zip everything in this folder to submit to the chrome web store.
 You will also need to change the name and icons in the manifest file.
-There is a deltailed explination [here](https://developer.chrome.com/webstore/publish).
+There is a detailed explanation [here](https://developer.chrome.com/webstore/publish).

 ### License